theobald-software/theobald-software.github.io/content/_en/erpconnect/linq-to-sap/installation-and-first-steps.md

 1. Close Visual Studio.
 2. Navigate to the ERPConnect directory (`C:\Program Files\ERPConnect`).
 The directory includes setups to install the *LINQ to SAP* Designer. <br>
 Start the setup that corresponds to your Visual Studio Version.
-The following Setups are available:
+The following setups are available:
-- LINQtoERPSetupVS2012.exe
 - LINQtoERPSetupVS2013.exe
 - LINQtoERPSetupVS2015.exe
 - LINQtoERPSetupVS2017.exe